Anemia rich-iron food

 Due to its high content of vitamin A, it is also not advisable to abuse this food and it should be consumed infrequently (the excess of vitamin A is toxic).

 Photo of sardines, rich in iron, calcium and all the vitamins of group B

 Within the group of meats, only red meats are rich in iron.
 In contrast, white meats contain very little iron, so they have a paler color (for example, an egg has more iron than a chicken serving).

 Regardless of its iron content, all meats are very nutritious, because they provide many proteins and B vitamins, necessary for the creation of red blood cells.
 Therefore, white meats are not contraindicated, although they do not have much iron.

 Fish and seafood are rich in iron

 Shellfish is one of the foods with the highest iron content.
 For example, a ration of clams, mussels or prawns, exceeds the iron content of red meat.

-Within the group of fishes, sardines and fatty fish of small size are very nutritious, especially if they are consumed with the spine, which is where there is the greatest richness in iron, folic acid, calcium and vitamins of group B. Tuna, Salmon and other fatty fish (blue fish), also have a generous supply of iron, superior to that of white meats.
+Within the group of fishes, sardines and fatty fish of small size are very nutritious, especially if they are consumed with the spine, which is where there is the greatest richness in iron, folic acid, calcium and vitamins of group B. Tuna, Salmon and other fatty fish (oily fish), also have a generous supply of iron, superior to that of white meats.